-It will be expected that the applicant will confirm commitment to appropriate funding requests or maintenance requests.
+It is expected that the applicant will confirm commitment to appropriate funding requests or maintenance requests.
 These may include:

-- Heads of Terms (HoT) addressing route condition / monitoring and necessary maintenance and remediation (Note: HoT referenced above to be agreed and referenced within the Planning Obligations Agreement, however, it is likely that this may form part of a separate legal agreement between the applicant (and their representatives) and the LHA only.
-A draft is currently in circulation); - Funding for a full LCC post, at Grade 9 Level, for the duration of the project to address the requirement of ongoing collaborative work, required to ensure the best management of the CTMP (see further comment below under separate heading); - Pedestrian / cycle / PRoW improvements; and - Funding and support for a local authority partnership forum for the duration of the project, linking to scheme progress, monitoring to potentially negate against the need for district planning enforcement.
+- Funding for a full LCC post, at Grade 9 Level, for the duration of the project to address the requirement of ongoing collaborative work, required to ensure the best management of the CTMP (see further comment below under separate heading): - Pedestrian / cycle / PRoW improvements; and - Funding and support for a local authority partnership forum for the duration of the project, linking to scheme progress, monitoring to potentially negate against the need for district planning enforcement.
 The forum can be used to discuss other matters of importance to those that are attending.